ArceusAppDev/Real-Time-Public-Transport-Tacking/README.md

 firt commit of 4 oct 2025

-changes in main hopefully
+this time there will be changes in main branch

-the last changed the student branched by using git branch -M student and than git push -u origin student
+--> 1. git branch -M main
+--> 2. git add .
+--> 3. git commit -m "fsdf"
+--> 4. git push